-According to Tom's Guide , Microsoft's bringing GPT-4-Turbo to Copilot means users will get a free ChatGPT Plus experience, allowing for more complex queries and responses.
+According to Tom's Guide , Microsoft bringing GPT-4-Turbo to Copilot is equivalent to users getting a free ChatGPT Plus experience, allowing for more complex queries and responses.

-Copilot is provided by Microsoft completely free of charge.
+Copilot is provided completely free of charge by Microsoft.

-The highlight of GPT-4-Turbo is that it has an updated knowledge base compared to previous versions, with information up to April 2023, as well as a much larger 128k context window, equivalent to 300 pages of text.
-Meanwhile, the data for basic GPT-4 is up to September 2021, a year before ChatGPT was released.
-It has a 32k context window, so it will forget what the user said after about 100 pages of text.
+The highlight of GPT-4-Turbo is its updated knowledge base compared to previous versions, with information up to April 2023, as well as a much larger 128k context window, equivalent to 300 pages of text.
+Meanwhile, the data for basic GPT-4 is up to September 2021, a year before ChatGPT launched.
+It has a 32k context window, meaning it will forget what users have said after about 100 pages of text.

-Another significant change in GPT-4-Turbo is improved image analysis and increased inference capabilities.
-This leads to better problem solving.
-OpenAI notes on its blog: "GPT-4 Turbo outperforms our previous models on tasks that require careful instruction following."
+Another significant change in GPT-4 Turbo is its improved image analysis capabilities and enhanced reasoning ability.
+This leads to better problem-solving skills.
+OpenAI mentions on its blog: "GPT-4 Turbo performs better than our previous prototypes in tasks requiring careful following of instructions."

-Copilot is available across multiple Microsoft products and services, including Windows 11, Microsoft 365, and standalone apps for iOS and Android.
-However, to get the GPT-4-Turbo experience, users will have to do a bit of work.
+Copilot is currently available across many Microsoft products and services, including Windows 11, Microsoft 365, as well as standalone apps for iOS and Android.
+However, to get the GPT-4-Turbo experience, users will need to perform a few actions.

-First of all, Microsoft hasn't officially announced GPT-4-Turbo is available in Copilot, but they did say in December 2023 that the AI engine will be upgraded regularly.
-The upgrade essentially happens silently in the background for some users, meaning it only works when the user has GPT-4 enabled.
-This can be done in the Copilot interface by enabling "Use GPT-4."
+First, Microsoft hasn't officially announced that GPT-4-Turbo is available in Copilot, but they did say in December 2023 that this AI engine would be regularly updated.
+Essentially, the updates happen silently in the background for some users, meaning it only works when the user enables GPT-4.
+This can be done within the Copilot interface by enabling "Use GPT-4".

 Source link